CCR · Prime District 9

 How has ABSD impacted D9 liquidity? +

 60% foreign ABSD (from Apr 2023) thinned foreign buying by ~70% at peak.
-Market has adjusted — PSF held up because supply tightened in parallel.
+Market has adjusted, PSF held up because supply tightened in parallel.
 Liquidity on resale is slower; holding periods stretched.

 Thinking about D9?

-Let's run the 4-Pillar Audit on your specific numbers — not the district's averages.
+Let's run the Property Portfolio Analysis on your specific numbers, not the district's averages.